dilettant/thepublicoffice/wiki/postit-session-draft.md

 #### Work

-* What has work turn into nowadays?
+* What has work turn into nowadays:
 * Define mobile/portable work
 	* Where and how does it happen?
 	* Means of communication